sylvercis/hipay-docs/hipay-enterprise-sdk-js_2/1-home.md

 ```

 Once the user validates the form, you must use the JavaScript SDK in order to tokenize the card.
-Here is an example using *jQuery*:
+Here is an example using *jQuery*.
-First set target and credentials with  HiPay.setTarget() and  HiPay.setCredentials()
+First, set target and credentials with HiPay.setTarget() and HiPay.setCredentials().
-Then Use HiPay.Form.tokenizePaymentFormData() witch return a promise.
+Then, use HiPay.Form.tokenizePaymentFormData(), which returns a promise.
-In case of success a card token is returned.
-In other case an error is returned.
+In case of success, a card token is returned.
+In any other case, an error is returned (e.g.: HiPay.ErrorReason.APIIncorrectCredentials, HiPay.ErrorReason.InvalidCardToken...).
-For example HiPay.ErrorReason.APIIncorrectCredentials, HiPay.ErrorReason.InvalidCardToken, ...

-Example with JQuery :
+Example with jQuery:
 ```js
  $("#pay-button").click(function() {